Animal Man: Grant Morrison revival

 In the late 1980s, following the slate-cleaning Crisis on Infinite Earths event, DC began employing innovative writers, many of them young and from the U.K., to revamp some of their old characters.
 In the period that saw Alan Moore reinvent the Swamp Thing, Animal Man was reimagined by Scottish writer Grant Morrison.
 Morrison wrote the first 26 issues of the Animal Man comic book, published between 1988 and 1990, with art by Chas Truog and Doug Hazlewood; Brian Bolland provided the covers.

 Although the series was initially conceived as a four-issue limited series, it was upgraded into an ongoing series following strong sales.
 Consequently, Morrison developed several long-running plots, introducing mysteries, some of which were not explained until a year or two later.
 The title featured the protagonist both in and—increasingly—out of costume.
 Morrison made the title character an everyman figure living in a universe populated by superheroes, aliens, and fantastic technology.
 Buddy's wife Ellen, his son Cliff (9 years old at the beginning of the series), and his daughter Maxine (5 years old) featured prominently in most storylines, and his relationship with them, as husband, father, and provider, was an ongoing theme.

 The series championed vegetarianism and animal rights, causes Morrison supported.
 In one issue, Buddy helps a band of self-described eco-terrorists save a pod of dolphins.
 Enraged at a fisherman's brutality, Buddy drops him into the ocean, intending for him to drown.
-Ironically, the man is saved by a dolphin.
+Ironically, the man is saved from drowning by a dolphin.

 Buddy fought several menaces, such as an ancient, murderous spirit that was hunting him; brutal, murderous Thanagarian warriors; and even the easily defeated red robots of an elderly villain who was tired of life.
 The series made deep, sometimes esoteric references to the entire DC canon, including B'wana Beast, the Mirror Master, and Arkham Asylum.

 Soon after the launch of his series, Animal Man briefly became a member of Justice League Europe, appearing in several early issues of their series.

 Following Morrison's run, Peter Milligan wrote a six-issue story featuring several surreal villains and heroes, exploring questions about identity and quantum physics and utilizing the textual cut-up technique popularized by William Burroughs.
 Tom Veitch and Steve Dillon then took over for 18 issues, in which Buddy returned to his work as a movie stuntman and explored mystical totemic aspects of his powers.
 Jamie Delano wrote 29 issues with Steve Pugh as artist (with occasional issues by other artists, like Will Simpson), giving the series a more horror-influenced feel with a "suggested for mature readers" label on the cover, beginning with issue #51.